mozilla-services/docs/source/loop/apis.rst

         Date: Wed, 16 Jul 2014 13:03:39 GMT
         Server-Authorization: <stripped>

-Integration with Firefox accounts using OAuth
+Integration with Firefox Accounts using OAuth
 ---------------------------------------------

 A few endpoints are available for integration with Firefox Accounts.
-This is the preffered way to login with your Firefox Accounts for loop.
+This is the prefered way to login with your Firefox Accounts for loop.
 For more information on how to integrate with Firefox Accounts, `have a look at the Firefox Accounts documentation on MDN
 <https://developer.mozilla.org/en-US/Firefox_Accounts#Login_with_the_FxA_OAuth_HTTP_API>`_

-POST /fxa-oauth/parameters
+POST /fxa-oauth/params
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

     **Requires authentication**